 Behavioral insights are drawn from observed user actions.
 Scroll depth.
 Click paths.
 Abandoned carts.
 Time on site.
 These moments of interaction tell you how people engage with your brand, where they’re getting stuck, and what triggers them to act.

 The power comes from synthesis.
-Behavioral insights emerge when marketing teams pull together analytics, heatmaps, CRM journeys, and conversion data to uncover patterns.
+Behavioral insights emerge when marketing teams pull together strategic brand analytics, heatmaps, CRM journeys, and conversion data to uncover patterns.
 It’s not about isolated metrics.
 It’s about mapping cause and effect.

 Why Behavioral Insights Matter for Marketing